-The News Source Diversity Meter is a tool that analyses media companies’ content data, such as news archives and online texts.
-It scans the text and identifies different sources and the information related to them (gender, job title, political leaning), and it provides simple lists and graphical presentations of who has been interviewed in the media.
+The News Source Diversity Meter is a tool that analyses media companies’ content data, such as news archives and their metadata.
+It scans the text and identifies different sources and the information related to them (gender, job title, political leaning), and it provides simple lists and graphical presentations of who has been interviewed or cited in the media.
 The meter is used internally by media companies, and users only receive information about their own news data.

 A demo version of the meter was developed for the Uutisraivaaja 2019 Media Innovation Challenge.
-At present, the meter identifies interviewees in the material, describes the gender distribution of interviewees, and reveals which political parties have their voices heard.
-The results can be viewed by article category.
+At present, the meter identifies news sources (interviewees, cited person) in the data, describes the gender distribution of sources, and reveals which political parties have their voices heard.
+The results can be viewed by topic and by the day/duration of publication.
 Other search features are under development.

 WHICH TECHNOLOGIES DOES THE METER USE?

 The News Source Diversity Meter is based on Natural Language Processing (NLP) technology.
 The text recognition in the demo version of the meter is based on the morphological analysis provided by libvoikko, a list of first names and last names from the Finnish Population Register Centre, and manually created analysis rules.